Emeri Adames: International career

-Adames trained with United States youth national team beginning at the under-14 level.
-She played all four games for the under-17 team at the 2022 FIFA U-17 Women's World Cup.
+Adames began training with United States youth national team at the under-14 level.
+She played in all four games for the under-17 team at the 2022 FIFA U-17 Women's World Cup.
 She won bronze with national under-19 at the 2023 Pan American Games, where they played against other countries' senior sides.
 She scored three goals at the tournament, including in their semifinal loss to Chile.
 She started every game for the under-20 team at the 2024 FIFA U-20 Women's World Cup, helping the United States finish in third place.
 In the group stage, she provided three assists in the first half of their 7–0 win over Paraguay.
 She had four assists in the tournament overall, the most by an American since Heather O'Reilly's seven in 2002.

 Adames was called up to the under-23 team, training concurrently with the senior national team, in 2025.
+She started all four games for the under-20 team at the 2026 FIFA U-20 Women's World Cup in Poland, scoring one goal and recording three assists.
+In the round of 16, she had the only penalty saved in their shootout loss to Brazil.